The 10 Best New Restaurants In The Palm Beaches

 La Masseria, 5520 PGA Blvd., Ste.
 104, Palm Beach Gardens;

-The waterfront restaurant BrickTop’s in Palm Beach Gardens offers the opportunity to take in a wonderful view while enjoying American classics and sushi.
+Waterfront restaurant The River House—renamed from BrickTop's to avoid confusion with its Palm Beach location—in Palm Beach Gardens offers the opportunity to take in a wonderful view while enjoying American classics and sushi.
 The diverse menu appeals to business groups, families and those who seek a pleasant atmosphere while indulging in a delicious meal, which might include the tavern burger, filet mignon or the Palm Beach salad made with crab meat, poached shrimp and remoulade.

 The name of the fast-casual restaurant reflects its attitude—it loves you.
 To prove it, the restaurant takes Mediterranean dining to a new level coined “living the fresh life.”
 “Olive U provides a unique creation of flavors using quality fresh ingredients that are a perfect change for people that are looking for something new,” says owner Abdul Aburmaieleh.
 The menu features healthy Mediterranean bowls, pitas and salads that are made fresh daily with a choice of protein, including gyro, chicken shawarma, falafel and tofu.